Assistant Professor, Teaching Stream, Creative Writing, Indigenous Literatures, and Oral Traditions

 The University of Toronto is strongly committed to diversity within its community and especially welcomes applications from racialized persons / persons of colour, women, Indigenous / Aboriginal People of North America, persons with disabilities, LGBTQ persons, and others who may contribute to the further diversification of ideas.

 As part of your application, you will be asked to complete a brief Diversity Survey.
 This survey is voluntary.
 Any information directly related to you is confidential and cannot be accessed by search committees or human resources staff.
 Results will be aggregated for institutional planning purposes.
 For more information, please see http://uoft.me/UP.

 All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.

-Similar searches: Full-time, 4-year college or university, Creative writing, English, Cultural studies, Professor, Assistant, Interdisciplinary, Other languages, Literature in English other than British and American, Literature, other minority, Literature, world, Canada
+Similar searches: Full-time, 4-year college or university, Creative writing, English, Cultural studies, Professor, Assistant, Interdisciplinary, Other languages, Literature, global anglophone, Literature, other minority, Canada

 More search results

 Visiting Assistant Professor of East Asian Langua…

 Case Western Reserve University - Modern Languages and Literatures